 Capt.
-Anderson’s has atmosphere; it’s as simple as that.
+Anderson’s Restaurant has an atmosphere; it’s as simple as that.
 The warmly-paneled walls, stone fireplace, barn beam ceilings, and gorgeous views of the marina will make you glad to be there – before you even place your order.

 This landmark waterfront eatery has been named among America’s Top 50 Restaurants.
 Southern Living Magazine awarded Capt.
 Anderson’s with “Best Seafood Restaurant” and Wine Spectator presented them with their “Award of Excellence.”

-For the first time visitor to this longtime seafood establishment, the menu felt a bit overwhelming.
+For the first-time visitor to this longtime seafood establishment, the menu felt a bit overwhelming.
 Recommendations from the knowledgeable staff helped us select some great menu options.
 While many of the dishes are familiar, there were some we had never heard of.

 Each of the appetizers are tempting enough to fill up on.
 For example, this scallops dish is sautéed with shallots, garlic, white wine, and lemon.
 We found it light but perfectly seasoned.

 These mushrooms are stuffed to the brim with crab meat and are oven broiled to perfection.
 Unless you’re alone, they may seem to disappear from the plate while you’re not looking.

 If you’re not a seafood lover (or even if you are), this chicken breast is marinated to bring out the best of its natural flavor.
 Served with mashed potatoes, this dish serves as an exquisite version of comfort food.

 Cedar Plank Salmon